GUIDE 2025

 5. Incorporating Reviews into Documentation

-Tech writers in the medical industry incorporate the feedback and reviews obtained from higher documentation roles.
+Tech writers in the medical industry incorporate the feedback and reviews obtained from higher documentation roles, including document control and quality assurance personnel review.
 They work on improving the documentation through these reviews and ensure zero redundancy in complex information.

 6. Collaborating with Managers

-Pharmaceutical tech writers collaborate with quality managers to ensure the content is according to the company’s SOPs and standards.
-They cross-check the content and ensure that information aligns with the company’s technical writing principles and content standards.
+Pharmaceutical company tech writers collaborate with quality managers and regulatory affairs professionals to ensure the content aligns with the company’s SOPs, standards, and Good Manufacturing Practices (GMP).
+They cross-check the content and ensure that information aligns with the company’s technical writing principles, content standards, and content management systems.

 7. Maintaining the Work Schedule

-Pharma writers maintain work schedules.
-Tech writers mitigate and identify any risk issues in the project procurement.
+Pharma writers maintain work schedules and project timelines.
+Tech writers mitigate and identify any risk issues in completing the project procurement.

-They also support any process implementations and collaborate with change managers and global training managers for development.
+They also support process implementations and collaborate with change and global training managers for development projects.

 8. Preparing Medical User Guides